tommasoclini/ergot/README.md

   * Start of day at 10:30 CEST
   * End of day at 20:00 CEST

-## `ergot` and `ergot-base`

-Ergot is split into two parts:

-* `ergot-base` is the core of messaging functionality, but is not intended to be used directly by end users
-* `ergot` extends `ergot-base`, and currently provides a `postcard-rpc`-influenced set of capabilities

-Most users should use `ergot` and not `ergot-base`.
-The split is to keep `ergot-base` stable as I iterate on the behavior of sockets in `ergot`.

 ## Name

 The name "ergot" (pronounced "ur-get",  or more specifically /ˈɜːrɡət/, UR-gət) comes from the [Ergot fungus](https://en.wikipedia.org/wiki/Ergot), a parasitic fungus that grows on grains such as rye, produces Lysergic Acid, the precursor of LSD.